pcre2matching(3) — Linux manual page

 The alternative algorithm suffers from a number of disadvantages:

-matching within invalid UTF string are not supported.
+3. Matching within invalid UTF strings is not supported.

 provide the performance advantage that it does for the standard